kubos/kubos/docs/sdk-reference.md

 ## Selecting a target

-Yotta needs to know which target you intend to build for so it can select the proper cross compiler.
+The Kubos CLI needs to know which target you intend to build for so it can select the proper cross compiler.
 KubOS currently supports several different targets:

 | MCU Family   | Board  |
 | ------------- |-------------|